-Why Is My Social Security Claim Taking So long?
+Why Is My SS Claim Taking So Long?

 At Shook and Stone, the most common question we hear from our Social Security disability clients is “why does my claim take so long to process?”
 After suffering an injury, many of our clients are shocked to discover that a Social Security disability claim can take upward of two years to reach a resolution.
 If you’re injured at work, it’s important to contact a Social Security disability lawyer in Las Vegas as soon as you can.
 Learn more about the timeline for Social Security claims below.